Interpreting Vulnerabilities of Multi-Instance Learning to Adversarial Perturbations: Introduction

-In this paper, we propose multi-instance customized and universal adversarial perturbation (MI-CAP and MI-UAP) algorithms to interpret the vulnerability of MIL learners, where a demonstration is shown in Figure \ref{fig: example}.
-For a given bag containing instances, we have two ways to generate perturbations.
-First, MI-CAP is put forth to fool the MIL learner's prediction of the current bag by iterating the gradient-related computation.
-The perturbation corresponding to each bag may be unique, which is also the meaning of ``customized''.
-Second, MI-UAP obtains a universal perturbation that is easy to store and has strong generalizability by repeatedly fine-tuning the perturbation generated by MI-CAP.
-While such a process will result in some performance losses, only needing to store one perturbation will be greatly advantageous when dealing with data sets.
-To verify the effectiveness of these methods, we conducted experiments on three well-known image databases, five classic MIL data sets, and two popular video anomaly detection data sets.
+To interpret the vulnerability of MIL algorithm, in this paper, we propose multi-instance customized and universal adversarial perturbation (MI-CAP and MI-UAP), a demonstration is shown in Figure \ref{fig: example}.
+For a given bag containing instances, we have proposed two ways to generate perturbations.
+First, MI-CAP is used to fool the prediction of the MIL learner of the current bag by iterating the gradient-related computation.
+The perturbation that is created for each bag may be unique, which is also the meaning of ``customized''.
+In the next method, MI-UAP obtains a universal perturbation that is easy to store and can be easily generalized by repeatedly fine-tuning the perturbation generated by MI-CAP.
+While such a process will result in some performance losses, since it needs to store one perturbation, it is very advantageous when dealing with data sets.
+To verify the effectiveness of these methods, we have conducted experiments on three well-known image databases, five classic MIL data sets, and two popular video anomaly detection data sets.
 The fooled methods are all state-of-the-art (SOTA) MIL methods, including five neural networks and five traditional methods.
 The experimental results expose the vulnerability of these methods, which can be fatal in some circumstances, especially when the bag actually does include instances of our demand.
-Therefore, we devise a simple experiment to illustrate the prevention of adversarial perturbations, and the results show that it can somewhat offset the algorithm's vulnerability.
+Hence, we also propose a simple experiment to illustrate the prevention of the proposed adversarial perturbations, and the results show that it can somewhat offset the algorithm's vulnerability.

 In summary, our main contributions are as follows: